Tubthumping: Writing and composition

-A Leeds pub called the Fforde Grene served as the group's inspiration for the song; guitarist Boff Whalley told The Guardian that it was written about "the resilience of ordinary people"; musically, "Tubthumping" is a dance-rock, alternative rock, and dance-punk song in D major.
+A Leeds pub named the Fforde Grene served as the group's inspiration for the song.
+Guitarist Boff Whalley told The Guardian that it was written about "the resilience of ordinary people"; musically, "Tubthumping" is a dance-rock, alternative rock, and dance-punk song in D major.
+The intro to the song includes an excerpt from the British film Brassed Off.